opendatacube/release-tracker/README.md

 # Styling

-You can rerender `index.html` more quickly by running `uv run python update_releases.py`, which uses the local JSON data.
+You can re-render `index.html` more quickly by running `uv run python update_releases.py`, which uses the local JSON data.

 This is useful for updating the template or styles